DreamOfTheRedChamber/leetcode/README.md

 * [leetcode sins](#leetcode-sins)

 ### Strategy <a id="strategy"></a>
+* Principles
+  * Think as if you are making product
+    * identify problems
+    * make tradeoffs
+    * attention to details
+    * be passionate
+  * Think as if you are talking to your teammates
+    * be a logical person, optimize from brute force to best
+    * speak out your thoughts for discussion when stuck
+    * be humble, always quick to take ideas from others
 * for easy problems ( could complete 100% )
   * fast, because might have follow-up questions
   * focus more on communication / coding style / corner cases / exception handling